List of sports rivalries in Hungary: Debreceni VSC vs. Diósgyőri VTK

 Debreceni VSC and Diósgyőri VTK are the two most decorated teams in eastern Hungary.
-Due to the teams' matching colors, red and white, and their shared hatred of Ferencváros, Újpest and Nyíregyháza, the fans of the respective clubs maintain an amicable and friendly relationship.
+Due to the teams' matching colours, red and white, and their shared hatred of Ferencváros, Újpest and Nyíregyháza, the fans of the respective clubs maintain an amicable and friendly relationship.

 DVSC were founded in 1902, while DVTK were born in 1910.
 Both teams dominated their respective divisions of the county championship, with Debrecen winning the Eastern division of the county championship 6 times between 1918 and 1926.
 Likewise, Diósgyőr were champions of the Northern division, and later of the eastern Hungarian 1st division (which counts as a 2nd division trophy) 16 times between 1912 and 1937.